henderjon/dotfiles-archived/resources/proverbs.md

   - Design the architecture, name the components, document the details.
   - Documentation is for users.
   - Don't panic.
+  - Readable means Reliable.
+  - Clarity is worth the fight.

+Misc

+  - The less you do, the more of it you can do (S Hanselman)
+  - Make it run, then make it right, then make it fast (K Beck)
+  - It's not a problem until it's a problem (J Donat)
+  - If the implementation is hard to explain, it's a bad idea (Python)

+Kernighan

+  - The most effective debugging tool is still careful thought, coupled with judiciously placed print statements.
+  - Controlling complexity is the essence of computer programming.

 My Proverbs

   - Solve one problem at a time
   - Simplicity is both a goal and a method
-  - The less you do, the more of it you can do (Hanselman)
   - Patterns are not rules
   - Code for the problem; A tool that does everything does nothing well
   - Code vertically
-  - There is seldom one correct answer
+  - There is seldom only one correct answer
+  - A solution without a problem is a problem
+  - Knowing what and when to delete is as important as knowing what and when to add